Montana Court Records

 Where to Get an Uncontested Divorce Form in Montana?

-The intending divorcee must visit the courthouse in the county of residence to get the desired divorce forms from the clerk of courts.
+The intending divorcee may visit the courthouse in the county of residence to get the desired divorce forms from the clerk of courts.
 While the parties may use the forms available online, a better alternative is to answer the official questionnaire that automatically prepares a divorce packet applicable to the uncontested divorce.
 The judiciary has also provided a diagrammatic explanation of the divorce process in Montana.

 - The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state where the person resides or was accused.

-How Do I Get a Copy of my Divorce Decree in Montana?
+How Do I Get a Copy of My Divorce Decree in Montana?

 Divorce and marriage records may be available through government sources and organizations, though their availability is not guaranteed.
 Similarly, their availability through third-party websites and companies is not guaranteed, as these organizations are not government-sponsored, and record availability may vary.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records is not guaranteed.